A leader doesn’t become indestructible by chance,

 Creating positive outcomes in the face of substantial opportunities, obstacles or both.

-This is an ongoing study with first phase results planned for early 2018.
+This is an ongoing study with first phase results planned for fall 2018.

 - Are you a successful female entrepreneur or executive leader who has stood strong, risen up and kept moving during momentous professional or personal opportunities or obstacles?